 Storage Tips

-- Freeze: Wash, dry, and freeze whole — no need to thaw before using in cooking.
+- Freeze: Wash, dry, and freeze whole for up to 6 months

-- Dry: Hang in a cool, dry place or use a dehydrator.
+- Dry: Hang in cool, dry place or use dehydrator

 Conclusion: Spice Up Your Life!

 Habaneros are far more versatile than their fiery reputation suggests.
-From tangy jams to bold marinades and even infused oils, there’s no shortage of ways to enjoy their complex flavor profile.
-Once you learn what to do with habaneros, you'll never look at them the same way again.
+From tangy jams to bold marinades and even infused oils, there's no shortage of ways to enjoy their complex flavor profile.
+Once you learn safe handling techniques and flavor-balancing methods, habaneros become your secret kitchen weapon.